umalabs/correlated-authorization/README.md

 ## V. Sequence Diagram

-&emsp;The following sequence diagram describes the mechanism and policies of the <em>correlated&nbsp;authorization</em> framework, which utilizes the UMA protocol with the token exchange extension of OAuth2, where an access token is used to obtain a claims token from the Security Token Service (STS) endpoint.
+&emsp;The following sequence diagram describes the mechanism and policies of the <em>correlated authorization</em> framework, which utilizes the UMA protocol with the token exchange extension of OAuth2, where an access token is used to obtain a claims token from the Security Token Service (STS) endpoint.

 #### *UMA Profile*

-&emsp;The sequence diagram<sub><sup><span class="fn">A more detailed diagram is shown on the last page.</span><sup></sub> illustrated in Figure&nbsp;3 represents a profile of the UMA protocol and is in full compliance with the UMA 2.0 specification<sub><sup><span class="fn">Unlike the UMA specification, the <em>correlated&nbsp;authorization</em> framework allows the use of the UMA grant with or without client authentication or identification.
+&emsp;The sequence diagram<sub><sup><span class="fn">A more detailed diagram is shown on the last page.</span><sup></sub> illustrated in Figure&nbsp;3 represents a profile of the UMA protocol and is in full compliance with the UMA 2.0 specification<sub><sup><span class="fn">Unlike the UMA specification, the <em>correlated authorization</em> framework allows the use of the UMA grant with or without client authentication or identification.
 Whether or not to allow unauthenticated or unidentified clients are policy decisions that are at the discretion of the authorization server.</span><sup></sub>.
 <br>
 <br>

 ![Sequence Diagram](./images/correlated-authorization.svg)

 <p class="figure">
-Fig.&nbsp;3.&emsp;<em>Correlated&nbsp;authorization</em> sequence diagram
+Fig.&nbsp;3.&emsp;<em>Correlated authorization</em> sequence diagram
 </p>

 Prerequisites: